phanerka/link-stash/Coding/Debugging utilities/DNSpy.md

 > Modifying Assembly-CSharp is highly discouraged, as your mod becomes ~~no more portable and generally applicable~~ highly incompatible with other mods and impossible to upload to Steam Workshop, and distributing it enters legally grey area (since your file will consist of 99% base game code).
 >
 > You might want to follow same steps to tweak different mod, but you'll have to keep in mind that:
-> - u gotta know IL code son cause writing in C# doesn't always work (and might break things)
+> - u gotta know IL code son cause C# code won't always be able to be compiled (and might break things)
 > - you gotta replace your freshly saved plugin in DNSpy every time you change smth or it will break
 >
 > Instead, it's usually advised to just make a separate mod what will hook the code you want to change.